Comparison of offset and ratio weighted regressions in tweedie models with application to mid-term cancellations: GLM with Tweedie-distributed Response Variable

 Even though individual claim costs $Z_{1},\ldots,Z_{N}$ are continuous random variables, we can demonstrate that the loss cost $Y$ is not a continuous random variable.
 Specifically, the probability of a null loss cost is non-zero, indicating that the loss cost has a mass at zero and is therefore a semi-continuous random variable.
 As a result, insurers often use the Tweedie distribution to model a contract premium when the loss cost is the response variable.
 The rationale for using the Tweedie distribution is its ability to represent a mixture distribution (both continuous and discrete), as noted by \cite{tweedie1984index}.
 Additionally, \cite{delong2021making} provides a comprehensive summary of this mixture distribution, with relevant applications in actuarial science.

-Accordingly, we consider the Tweedie distribution as a mixture distribution to model the premium using the loss cost as the response variable.
-The justification for employing the GLM theory in this context is based on the fact that the Tweedie distribution, as a mixture distribution, belongs to the linear exponential family of distributions, as discussed in \cite{tweedie1984index} and \cite{jorgensen1987exponential}.
-Before presenting the GLM approach in the context of the Tweedie distribution, we review the Tweedie distribution by referring to the works of \cite{tweedie1984index}, \cite{jorgensen1987exponential}, and \cite{delong2021making}.
+Accordingly, we model the premium using the loss cost as the response variable, assuming that the latter follows a Tweedie distribution.
+This distribution is viewed as a compound Poisson–Gamma mixture and belongs to the linear exponential family, which justifies the use of the Generalized Linear Model (GLM) framework (see Tweedie, 1984; Jørgensen, 1987).
+Before introducing the GLM approach with the Tweedie distribution, we briefly review its properties by referring to \cite{tweedie1984index}, \cite{jorgensen1987exponential}, and \cite{delong2021making}.
+It is also important to note that several results presented here can also be found in \cite{wuthrich2023statistical} and \cite{denuit2019effective}; however, this review is essential for a proper understanding of the offset and ratio regression approaches.